-- (a) Unqualified opinions were issued on the financial statements. - (b) Significant deficiencies in internal control over financial reporting were disclosed by the audit of the financial statements and are considered to be material weaknesses. - (c) The audit did not disclose any noncompliance which is material to the financial statements. - (d) The audit did not disclose any significant deficiencies in internal control over major programs. - (e) A qualified opinion was issued on compliance with requirements applicable to each major program. - (f) The audit disclosed a finding which was required to be reported in accordance with Office of Management and Budget Circular A-133, Section .510(a). - (g) The dollar threshold used to distinguish between Type A and Type B programs was \$300,000. - (h) The County of Woodbury, Iowa, did not qualify as a low-risk auditee. - (i) The major programs identified on the Schedule of Expenditures of Federal Awards include:
+- (a) Unqualified opinions were issued on the financial statements. - (b) Material weaknesses in internal control over financial reporting were disclosed by the audit of the financial statements. - (c) The audit did not disclose any noncompliance which is material to the financial statements. - (d) The audit did not disclose any significant deficiencies in internal control over major programs. - (e) An unqualified opinion was issued on compliance with requirements applicable to each major program. - (f) The audit disclosed a finding which was required to be reported in accordance with Office of Management and Budget Circular A-133, Section .510(a). - (g) The dollar threshold used to distinguish between Type A and Type B programs was \$300,000. - (h) The County of Woodbury, Iowa, did not qualify as a low-risk auditee. - (i) The major programs identified on the Schedule of Expenditures of Federal Awards include:

 CFDA # Program Name

 93.667 Social Services Block Grant

 20.205 Highway Planning and Construction

 97.067 Homeland Security Grant Program

-97.078 Buffer Zone Protection Program (BZPP)

 10.557 Special Supplemental Nutrition Program for Women, Infants, and Children (WIC)